apendua/meteor-querydict/README.md

 ```javascript
 QueryDict.get('keywords');
 ```
-Providing that you're current location is
+Supposing that your current location is
 ```
 http://localhost:3000?keywords=some+search+phrase
 ```
-the above call should return the string:
+the above call should return the following string
 ```javascript
 "some search phrase"
 ```